samcartersmith/cds/docs/release/cds-packages.md

 7. If your release has a major bump, you must include a migration guide to bump to your version.
 [Example](https://github.cbhq.net/frontend/cds/pull/1256)

-8. After your release PR is merged, announce that the Code Freeze is over and merges can resume in #cds-engineering.
+8. After your release PR is merged, announce that the Code Freeze is over and merges can resume in #guild-dx-ui-systems.

 9. Tag your release in Github by going to the [release page](https://github.cbhq.net/frontend/cds/releases) and clicking 'Draft a new release'.
 Create a new tag to match the current CDS version (e.g. v3.1.0). **Make sure you tag the release commit (select the correct commit in Recent Commits in the Target dropdown)**.
-In the textarea field, provide a summary of the changes and wrap a copy of the full changelog in a dropdown (refer to previous release examples and click 'Edit' to see proper formatting).
+Click the 'Generate release notes' button above the textarea field.
+Inside the textarea, provide a brief summary of the changes above the release notes that were just generated for you (you can refer to previous release examples for inspiration).
+Click 'Publish release' when you're finished.

 ## Deploying a Release